LauraBeatris/typescript-learning-book/README.md

 Here you can refer to the modules structured by learning area, that can be used as examples for your learning journey as well.

+All of the exercises and content here were consumed through the [Total TypeScript course](https://github.com/total-typescript)

 ### References

 - [Inference Basics](./src/learning/typescript-core/inference-basics.ts): Utilities and operators to define types based on the compiler inference.